 To get to the start of the Sant Jeroni hike, you can take the cable car up to the Monastery, where you will also find a small village, and hike up to the Summit of Montserrat from there.
 Up and back the hike takes around two and a half hours for most people and the hike is of medium difficulty.

-The rise is about 500m, so the incline gets quite steep on the way to the top; fortunately, in the final stages, there are stairs that make this much easier.
+The rise is about 500m, so the incline gets quite steep on the way to the top; fortunately, in the final stages, some stairs make this much easier.

 Camino Frances, Camino de Santiago

 The Camino de Santiago was at the height of its popularity between the 10th and 12th century and then interest slowly declined; people started taking note once again in the late 1970s.
 There are numerous routes to Santiago but the most popular is surely the Camino Frances, the French Way.

 It takes most people about a month to walk the entire way to Santiago and many choose to break this up into multiple trips if they cannot get the leave from work or lack the required fitness level.
 This route gets very crowded in summer, which is a nice time to visit as the North of Spain tends to have a milder climate than the rest of the country.